 Goldfields & Mining

-Main Range walk is a 22km, grade 4 Circuit hike located in the Kosciuszko National Park, NSW.
+Main Range walk is a 22km, grade 4 circuit hike, located in the Kosciuszko National Park, New South Wales.
 The hike should take approximately 8hrs to complete.

 This spectacular, long alpine track is suited to adventurous hikers eager to explore some the highest reaches of Kosciuszko National Park on foot.

 Set out from Charlotte’s Pass on the 22km track, which takes you through the glacier-carved landscapes of this protected UNESCO Biosphere Reserve.
 You’ll cross the fabled Snowy River, journey past Hedley Tarn and Blue Lake, and be dazzled by wildflower meadows in early summer.
 Then it’s high up along the rugged Main Range to the very rooftop of Australia, Mount Kosciuszko (2228m), where the views across the Australian Alps stretch as far as the eye can see.

 From here, the track loops back to Charlotte’s Pass via the Mount Kosciuszko Summit trail.
 If you’re well-equipped, and prepared for an overnight back country camping, the walk can be spread over a couple of days.